About Alberta Main Street

 - Make Alberta Street a welcoming and thriving neighborhood business district where everyone feels welcomed and where there is something for everyone.
 Something for everyone means that people can find something to do, enjoy, purchase or participate in regardless of income, race, ethnicity, sexual orientation, gender, religious belief, or physical ability.

-- Create the most sustainable (social, economic and environmental) business district in Portland and the Pacific Northwest
+- Create the most sustainable (social, economic and environmental) business district in Portland and the Pacific Northwest.

-- Foster the development of Alberta Street as a world class arts/creative district.
+- Foster the development of Alberta Street as a world-class arts/creative district.

 Board of Directors

 Our Board of Directors is responsible for establishing program policy, approving the annual program budget and determining the goals of the program.
-All board members have responsibility for governance, fundraising and being ambassadors of the program within the community.
+All Board members have responsibility for governance, fundraising and being ambassadors of the program within the community.
 In addition to program oversight, the Board:

-• Hosts business & property owner mixers
+• Hosts business & community mixers

 • Increase Board member accountability & improve internal structures